-In consecutive interpretation as well as in simultaneous interpretation, it is necessary to interpret exactly what the speaker has said but in the target language.
-This is done orally, but in this case the speaker pauses after enunciating a phrase or sentence so that the interpreter has time to translate the message for the audience.
+In consecutive as well as simultaneous interpretation, it is necessary to interpret exactly what the lecturer has said, but in the target language.
+This is done orally, but in this case the lecturer pauses after enunciating a phrase or sentence so that the interpreter has time to translate the message to the audience.

-This discipline requires extraordinary memory skills to remember all the important data that the speaker mentioned.
-You need to remember the specific dates, numbers, quotes, and vocabulary the speaker used.
+This discipline requires extraordinary memory skills to remember all the important facts that the speaker has enunciated.
+It is necessary to remember the dates, figures, quotes, and specific vocabulary that the speaker used.

-Generally the consecutive translation interpreter uses a notebook to make quick notes of the items that he/she may forget or better yet, that he needs to remember accurately.
+Generally, the interpreters of consecutive translation use a notebook to quickly jot down any items that they may probably forget or rather that they need to remember exactly.

-Consecutive translation is generally used in small groups, for example for a business meeting, a technical installation, or a secret mission.
+Consecutive translation is generally used in small groups, for example for a business negotiation, a set of instructions or a secret mission.

-In this translation mode, the interpreter is more of a protagonist because the audience fixes their attention on the Interpreter each time the speaker gives her the floor.
-In other words, the speaker addresses the audience, pauses and gives the interpreter the floor, she takes the microphone to speak to the audience.
-So they take turns each time until the session ends.
+In this modality, the interpreter is more of the protagonist since the audience fixes their attention on the Interpreter each time the speaker gives him the floor.
+In other words, the lecturer addresses the audience, pauses and hands the interpreter the floor, who takes the microphone to speak.
+So they take turns each time until the session is over.

-Very often, this option is used for face-to-face, radio or digital interviews.
-But obviously the time factor is extended, at least twice as long as the original talk.
-So clients should think of simultaneous and non-consecutive translation for interviews where they want the interlocutor to respond immediately and with the same effect.
-When pausing, even for a fraction of a second or for a few seconds, the thread and the intention or registration of the conversation is lost.
+Very often, this modality is used for both face-to-face, radio or online interviews.
+But obviously the time is extended, at least twice as long as the original talk was.
+Therefore, clients should think about simultaneous and non-consecutive translation for interviews where they want the interlocutor to respond immediately and with the same effect in the question.
+When pausing, even for a fraction of a second or for a few seconds, the thread and the intention or register of the question is lost.